chef/chef-oss-practices/contributors/guide/help-wanted.md

 Items marked with the `Good First Issue` label are intended for _first-time contributors_.
 It indicates that members will keep an eye out for these pull requests and shepherd it through our processes.

-**New contributors should not be left to find an approver, ping for reviews, or identify that their build failed due to a flake.** This makes new contributors feel welcome, valued, and assures them that they will have an extra level of help with their first contribution.
+**New contributors should not be left to find an approver, ping for reviews, or identify that their build had a transitive or irreproducible failure.** This makes new contributors feel welcome, valued, and assures them that they will have an extra level of help with their first contribution.

 These items need to ensure that they follow the guidelines for `Help Wanted` labels (above) in addition to meeting the following criteria: